 Breaking Down the Chargeback Process: A Step-By-Step Guide

 The chargeback process can be confusing, time consuming, and costly for everyone involved.
-That said, it has the greatest financial impact on merchants by a considerable margin.
+That said, it will be you — the merchant — who’ll bear most of the cost.

-If the odds are already stacked against you, then is it even worth it to try and fight chargebacks?
-If so, what’s the best strategy to win a dispute?
+But, what are the steps involved in the chargeback process?
+If the odds are already stacked against you, is fighting chargebacks even worth effort?
+And if so, then what’s the best strategy to win?

 In this post, we'll examine the credit card chargeback process from beginning to end.
-We’ll look at some of the roadblocks and challenges you might encounter along the way, and how you can overcome them.
+We’ll look at some of the roadblocks and challenges you’ll likely encounter along the way, and provide a few tips to overcome them.

 Recommended reading